TGroenendijk/Pre-compiled-Azure-Functions-in-Visual-Studio-2017/README.md

 - Download and install the [Visual Studio 2017 Tools for Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=AndrewBHall-MSFT.AzureFunctionToolsforVisualStudio2017)

 ## Code
+Visual Studio 2017 Tools for Azure Functions introduces some exciting changes:

+Enables creating pre-compiled C# functions that bring better cold start performance than script based functions Uses WebJobs attributes to declare function bindings directly in the C# code rather than the separate function.json file.

 #### Model classes
 The Solution contains several model classes that represents the data in the application.
 In this case, the models used are a TableOrder that contains data from the Azure Table  and a ClientOrder to communicate with the client.